jarvis1210/VaccineTracker/README.md

 Build & Runtime :
 1. Run "mvn clean install" to build.
-2. Upload fat jar created after build in aws lamda function.
-3. Minimum java 8 runtime required.
+2. Minimum java 8 runtime required.
-4. PIN can be changed in the Lambda input for which vaccine availability is tracked for.

 Use Case : You can use this to get regular email/sms about the availability of vaccine for the PIN number you want.
 This will save you time you require to manully login to cowin              site and look for vaccine availability plus you will not miss to book slot.